 Taylor is a senior lecturer and executive director of the Kay Bailey Hutchison Center for Energy, Law, and Business.
 Taylor joined the faculty of the University of Texas Law School in January 2006.
 Previously, she served as director of the Ecosystem Restoration Program of Environmental Defense and as deputy general counsel of the National Audubon Society in Washington, D.C.

 Taylor, R-Plano, has represented Senate District 8 since 2015.
 He serves as vice chairman of the Senate Nominations Committee and sits on the Finance, Health & Human Services, Transportation and Education committees.
 Previously, he served in the Texas House.
 Taylor also works as the director of Churchill Capital Company, a real estate financing firm, and manages other small businesses.

 Turner, D-Grand Prairie, has represented House District 101 since 2013.
 He also served as the district’s representative from 2009 to 2011.
-He is a member of the House Higher Education, Ways & Means, and General Investigating & Ethics committees, as well as the Higher Education Subcommittee on Post-Secondary & Workforce Readiness.Turner also works as a communications consultant.
+He sits on the House Higher Education, Insurance and General Investigating & Ethics committees, as well as the Select Committee on State & Federal Power & Responsibility.
+He also serves as chairman of the House Democratic Caucus.Turner also works as a communications consultant.

 Watkins writes about higher education and the business of college sports for the Tribune.
 Previously, he covered local government as the Dallas County government reporter at The Dallas Morning News and was a staff writer at the Bryan-College Station Eagle, covering a variety of topics, including natural disasters and college football games.